 We left the Owyhee in the rain (apropos) and a bit down.
 Flicker (the trailer) was in disrepair and without a spare, and we had failed on our mission to visit Cedar Mt.
 Thankfully our next stop was Boise to see friends and visit a NAPA auto parts store.

 Amazingly the rain followed us to Boise and that night brought a deluge of rain more typical of a Portland winter.
-In the afternoon, during a brief dry spell, we ran out to … Read the rest
+In the afternoon, during a brief dry spell, we ran out to see the Birds of Prey Refuge. … Read the rest

 Snookered by rain the previous day we contemplated a return to Cedar Mountain.
 Rain was again forecast, so we thought better of another attempt.